RheaNaveen/Airbnb1_TableauDashboard/README.md

 ## Design Approach

 A consistent blue color palette was used across the dashboard to maintain a professional look and improve visual clarity.
 Using a single color theme reduces visual clutter and helps users focus on the insights presented in the charts.

+## Conclusion

+This project explores the Airbnb Listings 2016 dataset to understand how location, property size, and competition influence Airbnb pricing and revenue patterns.
+By using Tableau’s visualization capabilities, the dashboard highlights relationships between zipcodes, bedroom types, and seasonal demand.

+The analysis shows how visual exploration of data can reveal useful patterns such as premium locations, high-demand periods, and market competition among listings.

+---

+## Learning Note

+This project was created as part of my learning journey in data analytics while exploring Tableau’s dashboarding and visualization features.
+It focuses on understanding how to structure dashboards, apply consistent design choices, and use visualizations to communicate insights from real-world datasets.